khashayardadashi/face-id/README.md

 ```

 In this example, the `login` and `register` routes are configured to only accept POST requests.
 Adjust the logic within each route according to your application's requirements.

+> [!WARNING]
+> If you encounter issues installing dlib on the Windows operating system, first install Visual Studio and download C++ from the Downloads section.
+Alternatively, you can install the C++ extension and CMake in Visual Studio Code.
 ### result of project